 The original intent of copyright law was to give authors and creators the rights to determine how their creative works might be used, reproduced or copied, distributed, adapted, performed, or displayed.

-However, in academia and the publishing world today, it's important to note that publishers have often required authors to assign their copyright to their publisher.
+However, in academia and the publishing world today, authors are often required to assign their copyright to their publisher.
 This means copyright today may not always be protecting the rights of authors, as originally intended, but rather publishers who stand to profit from controlling access and use of the work.
 (We'll look at authors' rights elsewhere in this guide.)

 U.S. copyright law covers original creative works.
 The term "creative works" covers a wide spectrum of material including research articles, books and manuscripts in any field, artwork (paintings; sculpture; graphics; photographs, etc.), video and audio recordings (on various types of media), musical scores and compositions, architectural designs, video games, software code, unpublished creative works, and more.